orca-scan/orca-webhook-node/README.md

 # orca-webhook-node

-Example of how to receive an [Orca Scan Webhook Out](https://orcascan.com/docs/api/webhooks) and trigger an [Orca Scan Webhook In](https://orcascan.com/guides/how-to-update-orca-scan-from-your-system-4b249706) using [Node.js](https://nodejs.org/) and [Express](https://expressjs.com/).
+Example of how to receive an Orca Scan [WebHook Out](https://orcascan.com/guides/updating-your-system-data-when-a-barcode-is-scanned-da8bbe42) and trigger an [WebHook In](https://orcascan.com/guides/how-to-update-orca-scan-from-your-system-4b249706) using [Node.js](https://nodejs.org/) and [Express](https://expressjs.com/).

 ## Quick start